-- Securities Commissions' web sites and contact numbers, and CSA web site (see Appendix A), or - CDS INC. Helpdesk 1-800-219-5381(Toll Free) for technical assistance.
+- Securities regulatory authorities' web sites and contact numbers, and the CSA web site (see Appendix A), or - CDS INC. Helpdesk 1-800-219-5381 (Toll Free) for technical assistance.

-Please see question 1.3 for when to contact the SEDI operator, CDS, and when to contact a Securities Commission.
+Please see question 1.3 for when to contact the SEDI operator, CDS, and when to contact a securities regulatory authority.